 - The event must take place in Utah.

 - The organization promoting the event must be a qualified 501(c)(3) charity or political subdivision.

 - The event cannot promote a religious organization or individual.

-If your event meets these criteria, click Post Your Event below.
+If your event meets these criteria, click “Post Your Event” below.
 Include your contact information in case we have any questions.
 Otherwise, your event may not get published.

-KCPW would like to encourage you to make the most of your post by adding a featured image and links to your organization.
+We would like to encourage you to make the most of your post by adding a featured image and links to your organization.
 Utilize the provided field boxes (i.e. location, ticket information) to display information as accurately and quickly as possible.
-Please do not submit duplicate postings for the same event.

-**Please submit request at least 10-14 days before your event – event listings read on-air are chosen at random, at least two weeks prior to the event.**
+Please submit requests at least 14 days before your event – listings read on-air are chosen at random, the week of the event.